shadowsocks/shadowsocks-manager/docker/README.md

 Since the docker compose file version 3 do not support build command, I refer the image to the one I built on dockerhub, but you can build your own version based on sssocksmgr folder.

-In order to run the docker stack after image is built to upload to registry correctly:
+In order to run the docker stack after image is built and uploaded to registry correctly:

 1. Start swarm mode